-- 3.307 Housing types, whether houses or flats, should preserve the landscape character of the estate. - 3.308 Where landscaping features allow, the creation of wider streets with width to height street proportions which enable wider and longer views should be considered. - 3.309 Redevelopment proposals should give very careful consideration as to the site layout, landscaping, building heights and street widths to ensure the unique landscape character of the estate is retained.
-Any proposals to increase density should demonstrate how this will not result in undermining this character.
+- 3.317 Where landscaping features allow, the creation of wider streets with width to height street proportions which enable wider and longer views should be considered. - 3.318 Redevelopment proposals should give very careful consideration as to the site layout, landscaping, building heights and street widths to ensure the unique landscape character of the estate is retained.
+Any proposals to increase density should demonstrate how this will not result in undermining this character. - 3.319 The application of policy on building heights can consider flood risk management requirements as part of the comprehensive townscape appraisal and visual assessment used to inform these proposals.
+However the additional height needed to address flood risk matters (e.g. raised finished floor levels) is likely to be no more than 0.5 metres and localised to the centre of the site.
+Therefore this should not adversely affect the ability to ensure open views to the surrounding trees are retained and the parkland setting of the estate is maintained.

-3.310 All existing buildings are two storey with the exception of the one larger four-storey block, Ravensbury Court.
+- 3.315 All existing buildings are two storeys with the exception of the one larger four-storey block, Ravensbury Court.
 This low rise form is what allows views to the tree-line visible around the estate from numerous locations, which is one of the defining characteristics of the estate's setting.
-The low-rise buildings also define the estate as a suburban place, although it is considered there is more scope to sensitively increase heights to create more homes so long as views to the trees which envelop the site are not obstructed and the landscape character of the overall estate remains strong.
+The low-rise buildings also define the estate as a suburban place, although it is considered there is more scope to sensitively increase heights to create more homes so long as views to the trees which envelop the site are not obstructed and the landscape character of the overall estate remains strong. - 3.316 Housing types, whether houses or flats, should preserve the landscape character of the estate.